DestinyWyche/02_Proj_Rocket-Mortgage_Portfolio_Characteristics/README.md

 ## Purpose of Project

 For this project, I explored loan-level data for the Rocket Mortgage financial institution to identify loan and borrower characteristics using **Excel and Tableau**.
+All files referenced can be found at this [link](https://drive.google.com/drive/folders/15DJZE1g5xDiOCeXR1o2XEJahfrOaEruf?usp=sharing)

 ## Data Analysis Process